 - The safety reason: when the grid is down, crews of linemen and women work on power lines to repair them.
 Safety regulation requires that when the grid is down, solar systems are also shut down to prevent power leaking into the grid jeopardizing the safety of the linemen and women.

-Altaray Solar solves the problem of using solar power when the grid is down by offering the sonnen ecoLinx with your solar system.
+Altaray Solar solves the problem of using solar power when the grid is down by offering a home solar backup battery with your solar system.
 This new technology stores excess power produced by your solar system during the day which can be used during a power-grid failure.
 Sonnen is the industry leader in backup batteries.
-It has 20 kilowatt hours of storage with a maximum output of 8 kilowatt hours at any time.
+It has 20-kilowatt hours of storage with a maximum output of 8-kilowatt hours at any time.
 This is enough to power your essential electronics for hours or even days.
 Built with Lithium-Ion Iron Phosphate, Sonnen are proven superior in safety, reliability, and performance.
 The coolest part of this backup battery is ecoLinx- its smart energy management system.
 EcoLinx allows for things like smart weather forecasting, smart demand control, and load management for the most efficient use of your solar power during day-to-day use.
 Most importantly, you can configure backup power to your most essential electronics for when the power-grid goes down.
 In the aftermath of The Great Utah Shakeout, or even more frequent earthquakes, the ability to have light, refrigerate perishable food, and provide heat will be critical.

-To see what it would take to prepare your home with solar and EcoLinx, reach out here!
+To see what it would take to prepare your home with solar and backup batteries, connect with us here!